 At the AGM, the shareholders of the Company will be given the opportunity to voice their views and direct to the Directors or the Management questions regarding the Company.
-At the Company's general meetings, each distinct issue is proposed as a separate resolution, and all resolutions will be voted on by poll.
+At the Company's general meetings, each distinct issue is proposed as a separate resolution, and all resolutions are put to vote by Poll in compliance with Rule 730A(2) of the Catalist Rules, the proceedings of which is explained by the appointed scrutineer at the general meetings of shareholders.

-Due to the outbreak of COVID-19, the Company's AGM for FY2019 was held on 25 June 2020 by way of electronic means.
+Due to the COVID-19 pandemic, the Company's AGM for FY2020 was held on 27 April 2021 by way of electronic means.
 The notice of AGM was not published in the newspaper, but was instead disseminated to Shareholders through publication on SGXNet and the Company's website.
 The Company had also published a pre-registration form, together with the notice of AGM, for shareholders who wish to watch and participate in the AGM to download the form from the Company's website and SGXNet, and to complete and submit questions in advance of the AGM.
 The Company did not receive any questions from shareholders prior to the AGM.

-As the AGM for FY2019 was held by electronic means, voting at the AGM was conducted by proxy only.
+As the AGM for FY2020 was held by electronic means, voting at the AGM was conducted by proxy only.
 Shareholders who wished to vote on any or all of the resolutions at the AGM had appointed the Chairman of the AGM as their proxy by completing the proxy form for the AGM, and submitting the proxy form by post or by email to the Company forty-eight (48) hours before the AGM.

-Although at present the COVID-19 pandemic is largely under control in Singapore, as a precautionary measure, the Company's AGM for FY2020 will continue to be held via electronic means.
+In view of the current COVID-19 situation, the Company's AGM for FY2021 will continue to be held via electronic means.
 Shareholders will not be able to attend the AGM in person, but may observe the proceedings of the AGM by audio or audio-visual means.
 Shareholders may appoint the Chairman of the AGM as proxy to vote on their behalf at the AGM.
-Please refer to the notice of the FY2020 AGM and announcement dated 9 April 2021 for more information on the forthcoming AGM.
+Please refer to the notice of the FY2021 AGM and announcement dated 5 April 2022 for more information on the forthcoming AGM.

 The Company is not implementing absentia voting methods such as voting via mail, e-mail or fax until security, integrity and other pertinent issues are satisfactorily resolved.
+Having undertaken a cost-benefit analysis, the Company has decided not to undertake electronic polling at this juncture.
+However, the Company will consider e-polling services in due course.

-The Chairman of the Board and the respective Chairman of each of the Board Committees, Management and the external auditors are intended to be in attendance at the forthcoming AGM to address any queries of the shareholders.
-All the Directors (except Mr. Ong Chin Lin and Mr. Ho Ta-Huang) had attended the AGM held on 25 June 2020.
-The external auditors are also present to address shareholders' queries about the conduct of the audit and the preparation and content of the auditor's report.
-There was one general meeting held in FY2020.
+The Chairman of the Board and the respective Chairman of each of the Board Committees, Management and the external auditors are intended to be in attendance at the forthcoming AGM.
+All the Directors (except Mr. Ho Ta-Huang) had attended the AGM held on 27 April 2021.
+There was one general meeting held in FY2021.